About the project

 It has been used in many live contests, a selection:

-DOMjudge has also been adapted for use in numerous online contests, as "courseware" in teaching environments, etc. Only a few links (some might be dead): online judge at FAU, courseware at UU, Programa-Me (a program for high school students), IIT Kanpur "Chaos" contest, GEPWNAGE online judge at TU/e.
+DOMjudge has also been adapted for use in numerous online contests, as "courseware" in teaching environments, etc. Only a few links (some might be dead): online judge at FAU, courseware at UU, Programa-Me (a program for high school students), IIT Kanpur "Chaos" contest.
 If you are using (an adapted version of) DOMjudge, we would be glad to hear about it, and very grateful for your feedback.

 The following is required to run DOMjudge: